Triceps surae muscle

-The triceps surae consists of two muscles located at the calf – the two-headed gastrocnemius and the soleus.
+The triceps surae consists of two muscles located in the calf – the two-headed gastrocnemius and the soleus.
 These muscles both insert into the calcaneus, the bone of the heel of the human foot, and form the major part of the muscle of the posterior leg, commonly known as the calf muscle.

 Structure

 The triceps surae is connected to the foot through the Achilles tendon, and has three heads deriving from the two major masses of muscle.